First Published in February, 2017

 Yes, you have finally found them, the "holy grail" for St. Meinrad Psalm tone fans, a printable PDF card with guitar chords.

 Seriously, I searched the web high and low for guitar chords, and could find nothing.
-So I listened to the mp3 files listed above, and came up with chords that approximate what I heard, but in the two "easy guitar keys" of C or G (you can use a capo to adjust the key to your singing range).
+So I listened to the mp3 files listed above, and came up with chords that approximate what I heard, but in the two "easy guitar keys" of C or Am depending on whether or not the tone was major or minor (you can use a capo to adjust the key to your singing range).

 These are basic guitar chords without the extra "color" notes which would require addditional fingers of extraordinary length -- or perhaps a higher level of guitar playing ability which I do not possess.

 Today a guitar is as close as most people will ever get to playing a harp.
-I use these chords to accompany the Psalms on my Telecaster during private prayer (turned at low volume, or with a headphone amp when other people are in the vicinity).
+I use these chords to accompany the Psalms on my Telecaster during private prayer (usually unamplified).

 These chords may also be of use in groups where people don't mind a basic guitar accompaniment.